zeekus/textfiles/jira_proxy_change.md

 # Problem

 Jira uses a proxy.
 With Jira 8.11.0 the legacy AJP/1.3 proxy stops working.
-Also, There is the ghost cat vulerability.
+Also, There is the ghost cat vulnerrablity.
 source: http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-1938

 # Fix: switch from AJP/1.3 to  mod_proxy